 Graduate Education Innovation Fund

-The Vice-Provost, Graduate Research and Education, and Dean, School of Graduate Studies (SGS) introduces a new fund to support teaching innovation for graduate education.
-This fund will contribute to the mission of SGS, namely to foster excellence in graduate education by supporting and promoting outstanding graduate learning and research in an environment that encourages an exceptional student experience.
-The purpose of this fund, entitled the Graduate Education Innovation Fund, is to enrich the learning experience of graduate students in research-based and professional degree programmes, by supporting projects within and across academic divisions and units, that create positive, innovative changes in the design and delivery of graduate education at the University of Toronto.
+The Graduate Education Innovation Fund (GEIF) contributes to the mission of School of Graduate Studies, by fostering excellence in graduate education, including an exceptional student experience.
+The purpose the GEIF is to enrich the learning experience of graduate students in both our research-based and professional degree programmes, by supporting projects within and across academic divisions and units, that create positive, innovative changes in the design and delivery of graduate education at the University of Toronto.

-This is a three-year pilot project beginning Fall 2021, after which a review process will ensue, to ensure the initiative meets its goals.
+This three-year pilot project was launched in Fall 2021.
+A review process will ensue to ensure that the initiative meets its goals.
 Read about the winning proposals from Fall 2021.

 Goals of the Graduate Education Innovation Fund

-The goal of the GEIF program is to advance excellence and innovation in graduate education through greater exposure to innovative educational practices within and across programs and curricula, including both the classroom and field settings, and in the student-faculty member mentorship relationship.
+The goal of the GEIF program is to advance excellence and innovation in graduate education through greater exposure to innovative educational practices within and across programs and curricula, including both the classroom, practica, and field settings.
 Proposals that accomplish at least one of the following themes are invited.
 Proposals in areas outside the ones listed are encouraged to liaise with SGS to discuss suitability.

 — Experiential Learning: Support and enhance the transfer of learning through active learning opportunities, within and beyond traditional educational settings and methods.